 Students, and seniors over 60

-You head back to Bowmore where you have the chance to visit the distillery or relax and explore the village.
+You head back to Bowmore where you can either stumble back to your room for the night or relax and explore the village.

-Today you explore the southern side of the island, home to the smokiest and peatiest of all whiskies: Laphroaig, Lagavulin, and Ardbeg.
+Today you explore the southern side of the island, home to a few of the most famous whiskies in all of Scotland: Laphroaig*, Lagavulin, and Ardbeg.

 After you’ve made it out of bed and eaten your breakfast, you visit Ardbeg.
 You stay here for a tour, tasting, and lunch.
 The restaurant here is a beautiful place to relax and enjoy fine Scottish produce as you sip upon delightful drams.

 Here you’ll join a new bus for the continuation of your tour to Oban.
 Your guides will help you transfer your luggage and introduce you to your new travelling companions.